 To say that no one predicted the rapid rise of podcasts would be an understatement.
 The first were cheap, lo-fi productions, often just one or two nerds doing tech and movie reviews.
 Barriers to the industry were low – a laptop, a microphone and the internet were all that was needed.
 Even the journalist who invented the word ‘podcast’ in 2004 did so by accident, whilst ‘padding out’ an article.

 Podcasts have struck a chord with huge audiences.
 According to the latest industry figures, around 70 million people regularly listen to podcasts in the US.
 In 2017, podcasts generated £233m in revenue – up 86% from the year before.
+Today, there are over 500,000 of them.

 In recent months, however, there have been growing pains.
 Panoply, the podcasting unit set up by Slate magazine, sacked most of its staff.
 Audible, the audio arm of retail giant Amazon, shrunk its podcasting unit.
 BuzzFeed announced it will continue to put out podcasts but will no longer have a dedicated team, using freelancers rather than staff.